seanrayment/deepread/README.md

+# deepread.app

 Dependencies:

-Python 3.7.5
+* Python 3.7.5 (mileage may vary on older versions)
+* sqlite
+* npm / yarn

-## Setup (macOS)
+## Local setup (macOS)

+You will need to run the frontend and backend servers to run this project.

+### Backend setup

 Create a python virtual environment for this project.
 This essentially serves as an isolated container for the project's dependencies.
+You may skip virtual environment setup if you already have a preferred method.

 `sudo pip3 install virtualenvwrapper`